Culture Beat: 1995–1996: Inside Out

 The group returned the act in 1995 with a third album called Inside Out, preceded by a single of the same title "Inside Out" which reached number 5 in Germany and number 32 in the UK.

+A total of four singles were released from the album.
+Inside Out is the latest album released by Jay Supreme and Tania Evans.
+This is also the first album not produced by Torsten Fenslau.

 1997–1998: Major changes and Metamorphosis

-In 1997, Frank decided to take Culture Beat in a different musical direction diverging the act from the Eurodance sound into a more commercial pop sound.
+In 1997, Frank Fenslau decided to take Culture Beat in a different musical direction diverging the act from the Eurodance sound into a more commercial pop sound.
 He also replaced Tania with Kim Sanders, who had previously scored a hit with "Impossible" by Captain Hollywood Project.
-Jay Supreme remained with the act for a short time after Tania's departure, but during recording of the next album he decided to leave the group and the rap vocals on the next album (only a few tracks contained rap) were produced by rapper Next Up.
+Jay Supreme remained with the act for a short time after Tania's departure, but during recording of the next album he decided to leave the group and the few rap vocals on the next album were produced by rapper Next Up.
 Although, in 1998, the album Metamorphosis managed to reach number 12 at home, it was a minor chart success as it remained in the top 20 of the album chart for only four weeks, and spent overall 10 weeks appearing on the chart.